Localization and Specialization for Hamiltonian Torus Actions: Examples

 and the following $T^3$ action on this space:

 This is a symplectic toric manifold with moment map

 where $||x||^2=|x_1|^2+|x_2|^2$, and similarly for $||y||^2$ and $||z||^2$.
 The moment polytope is shown in Figure \ref{fig:MomentPolyBlowUp}.

-Using the algorithm from Section \ref{toric} we can compute generating classes for the equivariant cohomology with respect to $T$ action.
-They are presented in the table below.\\ \\ We want to compute equivariant cohomology with respect to the action of $S^1 \hookrightarrow T^3$ given by $s\rightarrow(s,2s,s)$.
+Using the algorithm from Appendix \ref{generatorsfortoric} we can compute generating classes for the equivariant cohomology with respect to $T$ action.
+They are presented in the table below.\\ \\ 0.3cm We want to compute equivariant cohomology with respect to the action of $S^1 \hookrightarrow T^3$ given by $u\rightarrow(u,2u,u)$.
 More precisely, our action is:

 Note that we still have the same eight fixed points, namely: 0.2cm